aaronfderybel/graph-based-intrusion-detection/readme.md

 * To understand how the code works go through the jupyter notebooks.
 * To quickly try out different preprocessing and training options use the python scripts through the command line.

-To run the scripts with the default options run the scripts `preprocess.py` and `train_graph.py` from terminal.\
+To run the scripts with the default options run the scripts `preprocess.py` and `train_graph.py` from terminal.

-To show all the arguments of a script you can run from terminal
+To show all the arguments of a script you can run from terminal:
 ```bash
 python preprocess.py -h
 ```

-For example you can run
+To run the preprocessing script to make a test set with 40% of the data.
 ```bash
 python preprocess.py --test-size 0.4
 ```
-to run the preprocessing script to make a test set with 40% of the data.

 ## install instructions